• Skip to primary navigation

 ingredients

-• Unsweetened pumpkin puree - use homemade or canned pumpkin puree.
-If using canned, make sure it has no sugar added, to keep the sugar and net carb count low carb and keto-compliant.
+• Unsweetened pumpkin puree - use unsweetened pumpkin puree to keep sugar and net carb count low carb and keto-compliant.

-• Coconut flour - I always find that coconut flour complements almond flour well in keto baking and that the two work amazingly together.
+• Almond flour and coconut flour - these are the perfect gluten-free and grain-free flour for making low-carb baked goodies.
+The coconut flour complements almond flour well in keto baking and that the two work amazingly together.

-• Almond milk - or your favorite unsweetened plant-based milk.
+• Almond milk - or any unsweetened plant-based milk.

 • Granulated monk fruit sweetener - but also feel free to use your preferred low-carb sweetener.

-• Apple cider vinegar -or lemon juice, as a substitute.
+• Apple cider vinegar - or lemon juice.

 • Powdered monk fruit sweetener - you want to use powdered and not granulated sweetener, otherwise, you will end up with a grainy cream-cheese frosting.